jennyseong/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 #### Saving Salt+Hash

 For saving the password,  we're going to need a utilize a mongoose [pre save hook](http://mongoosejs.com/docs/middleware.html#pre).
 This is a bit tricky.
 We define a function that will be called when the User object is saved.
-It will then take the plain text password and generate a salt and hash the password and save the salt+hash instead.
+It will then take the plain text password and generate a salt and hash for the password and save the salt+hash instead.

 The general syntax for the pre-save hook is: